 The Cabbage Looper is a serious pest of the cabbage, cauliflower, broccoli, and brussels sprout plants.
-It can be seen on all parts of the BC coast.
+It can be seen in all parts of the Pacific Northwest.

 The plants that are attacked by cabbage loopers can become completely defoliated.
 Larvae feed on the underside of developing leaves.
 The outer leaves become riddled with small irregular holes.
 If you look close, you will see masses of greenish-brown pellets (droppings) at the bases of the leaves and the heads of cabbage and cauliflower will become stunted.